New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: New MiniBooNE data analysis

 This ration can be further simplified to obtain

 Finally, the final ratio $R^f_{\alpha / \beta}$ between the number of neutrinos of two flavours is given by

-This ratio $R^f_{\alpha / \beta}$ is dependent of the initial ratio $R^i_{\alpha / \beta}$ and all oscillation probabilities ($P_{\alpha \alpha}$, $P_{\beta \alpha}$, $P_{\beta \beta}$, $P_{\alpha \beta}$).
-Those probabilities are calculated from the specific used model.
-This method is applied for the pseudo-hermitian oscillation and also for standard oscillations to compare results with MiniBooNE collaboration results.
-The initial ratio is calculated from the predicted event numbers without oscillation from the released MiniBooNE data.
+This final ratio $R^f_{\alpha / \beta}$ depends on the initial ratio $R^i_{\alpha / \beta}$ at the source and all oscillation probabilities ($P_{\alpha \alpha}$, $P_{\beta \alpha}$, $P_{\beta \beta}$, $P_{\alpha \beta}$).
+These probabilities are calculated using a specific model.
+This method is applied to both pseudo-hermitian oscillation and standard oscillations {to compare their predictions and how well they fit the MiniBooNE collaboration data.} The initial {flavour} ratio is calculated from the predicted event numbers without oscillation, as provided in the released MiniBooNE data.

-To test the fit of the model to data, we calculate $\chi ^2$ parameter from the final theoretical and observed ratios.
-The lower $\chi ^2$ is equivalent to a better the fit of the model with a specific model parameters to data.
-We choose to use two definitions of $\chi ^2$ parameter which are \begin{itemize}
+To test the model's fit to the data, we calculate $\chi ^2$ parameter using the final theoretical and observed ratios.
+A lower $\chi ^2$ value indicates a better fit of the model, with specific parameters, to the data. {The definition of the $\chi ^2$ parameter is given by}